ARashitov/research_kedro_microservice/README.md

-# project_templates
+# RESEARCH_ELASTIC_SEARCH

+This project is created to investigate capabilities of elastic search as tool for centralized logging for other projects

 ## Before you start

 ### Setup environment
 1. Create environment by execution `make env_create`
-2. Activate environment by execution `conda activate project_template`
+2. Activate environment by execution `conda activate research_elastic_search`
 3. Configure environment by `make env_configure`

 ### Get familiar with